A few years ago, I made the decision that I wanted to build my first Christmas light show.

 Vixen offers a great

-I set up my show quickly, and let this run for the entire season last year (Late Nov – Early Jan), with absolutely no problems.
+I set up my show quickly, and let this run for the entire season my first year (Late Nov – Early Jan), with absolutely no problems.

 I did hit one hiccup, when I wanted to create a static scene for my indoor Christmas tree.

-I needed to have it turn the pixels on my tree on and blue for the daytime hours, and unfortunately, Vixen doesn’t really allow you to create non-musical sequences.
+I needed to have it turn the pixels on my tree on and blue for the daytime hours, and unfortunately, Vixen isn’t really designed to create non-musical sequences.

 I’ve got to warn you right now, I’m not a big fan of LOR.